 Gr., σταυρός (stau·rosʹ); Lat., crux

 The Latin dictionary by Lewis and Short gives as the basic meaning of crux “a tree, frame, or other wooden instruments of execution, on which criminals were impaled or hanged.”
 In the writings of Livy, a Roman historian of the first century B.C.E., crux means a mere stake.
 “Cross” is only a later meaning of crux.
 A single stake for impalement of a criminal was called in Latin crux simʹplex.
 One such instrument of torture is illustrated by Justus Lipsius (1547-1606) in his book De cruce libri tres, Antwerp, 1629, p.
-19. The photograph of the crux simplex on our p.
-1578 is an actual reproduction from his book.
+19, which we here present.

 The book Das Kreuz und die Kreuzigung (The Cross and the Crucifixion), by Hermann Fulda, Breslau, 1878, p.
 109, says: “Trees were not everywhere available at the places chosen for public execution.
 So a simple beam was sunk into the ground.
 On this the outlaws, with hands raised upward and often also with their feet, were bound or nailed.”
 After submitting much proof, Fulda concludes on pp. 219, 220: “Jesus died on a simple death-stake: In support of this there speak (a) the then customary usage of this means of execution in the Orient, (b) indirectly the history itself of Jesus’ sufferings and (c) many expressions of the early church fathers.”